-Year 11 parent information evenings led by SLT PP lead and the curriculum leaders of English, maths, science, History, Geography for Pupil Premium students and their families.
-Numerous studies (EEF's 'Parent Engagement', 2018; DfE 'Parent Engagement, 2011) show that parental engagement with their children's education is key to successful outcomes.
-Letters to and phone calls made to parents to ensure good attendance, parent questionnaires, exam outcomes.
-UQM, JNE, curriculum leaders of English, maths, Science and EBacc October 2022 One-to-one tuition in place for Looked After Children.
+One-to-one tuition in place for Looked After Children.
 The EEF 'Guide to Pupil Premium', 2019 recognises small group and one-to-one tuition as effective for those who are underachieving.
 Looked After Children to have individual achievement plans including one-to-one mentoring in Maths and English.
-GFS, SISPO team Weekly One-to-one careers meetings and post -16 provision to be in place for all Pupil Premium students, with a focus on interviewing and supporting high prior attaining boys first.
+GFS, SISPO Weekly One-to-one careers meetings and post -16 provision to be in place for all Pupil Premium students, with a focus on interviewing and supporting high prior attaining boys first.
 The DfE recognises careers education (CIAEG) as vital to student aims and aspirations in their 2016 report 'A strategy for Careers Education'.
 Personalised advice is also vital for Pupil Premium students who often have not thought about their futures and lack aspiration.
 All Pupil Premium students to have one-to-one careers interviews, destinations information.
-KAD, JLM Half-termly

-Accelerated Reader and Bedrock vocabulary programmes to help close the literacy gap between Pupil Premium and non-pupil premium students at KS3.
+KAD, JLM Half-termly Accelerated Reader and Bedrock vocabulary programmes to help close the literacy gap between Pupil Premium and non-pupil premium students at KS3.
 The Literacy Trust says improving literacy is the most important strategy for improving outcomes across all subject areas.
-Pupil Premium student join the school with significantly lower reading ages than their non-Pupil Premium peers, so it is vital that we try to close these gaps at KS3.
-Parent literacy sessions and information events, accelerated reader classes booked for all year 7 and year 8 classes, gaps to close across year 7 and year 8.
-RLF, SDN, GFY Termly Peer reading mentoring to run with able KS4 students supporting struggling KS3 readers.
+Pupil Premium student join the school with significantly lower reading ages than their non-Pupil Premium peers, so it is vital that we try to close these gaps at KS3 and KS4.
+Parent literacy sessions and information events, accelerated reader classes booked weekly for all year 7.
+We use the NGRT and Key Stage 2 data to identify students who have performed below the expected standard and provide targeted intervention such as Bedrock, Lexia RLF, SDN, GFY Termly and phonics, small group, guided reading and Extra English lessons.
+Teachers of students below expectation are made aware of their level of reading and provided strategies to support reading in lessons through SIMs.
+Peer reading mentoring to run with able KS4 students supporting struggling KS3 readers.
 Peer mentoring is one of the EEF's Toolkit's top ranked intervention strategies for disadvantaged students.
 Gaps to close across year 7 and year 8.
 RLF, SDN, GFY Termly Additional curriculum time to be allocated for underachieving KS4 students in English and maths to make up gaps in learning with specialist tutors.
 The EEF 'Guide to Pupil Premium', 2019 recognises small group and one-to-one tuition as effective for those who are underachieving.
 Maths and English to continue to have positive progress 8 scores.
 UQM, JNE, RLF, KAD Termly

-Revision guide packs to be created and given to all PP students in year 11 with guidance given on how to revise effectively delivered at parents' information evening.
-The EEF report of the potential impact of Covid-19 recognises that 'effective remote learning will limit the extent to which the gap widens', this is problematic as The Sutton Trust's recent Covid- 19 parent survey found that '34% of disadvantaged parents said their child does not have access to a computer.'
+Revision guide packs to be created and given to all PP students in year 11 with guidance given on how to revise effectively.
+The EEF report of the potential impact of Covid-19 recognises that 'effective remote learning will limit the extent to which the gap widens', this is problematic as The Sutton Trust's recent Covid-19 parent survey found that '34% of disadvantaged parents said their child does not have access to a computer.'
 Exam outcomes, student questionnaires.
-UQM November 2022 Revision strategies and small group and 1:1 mentoring sessions to be led by Gila Learning before and after each assessment point.
+UQM November 2023 Revision strategies and small group and 1:1 mentoring sessions to be led by Gila Learning before and after each assessment point.
 The EEF 'Guide to Pupil Premium', 2019 recognises small group and one-to-one tuition as effective for those who are underachieving.
 Exam outcomes, student questionnaires.
 UQM After each assessment point.
 Meet with year 9 disadvantaged students prior to picking options and encourage them to follow an ambitious curriculum, including the Ebacc.
 The EEF 'Guide to Pupil Premium', 2019 recognise raising aspirations as an important strategy for narrowing the attainment gap.
 Rising numbers of PP students choosing the Ebacc, exam outcomes.
-UQM, KAD, DMY April 2023
+UQM, KAD, MBS, JLM, BSR April 2024